jommerce/jommerce/docs/cli.rst

 djplusconfig
 ============

-:synopsis: Command to generate the ``djplus.json`` file in the home directory
+:synopsis: Command to generate the ``djplus.toml`` file in the home directory